EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

      method.
  * `has_subcriteria`: say 'yes' when the plugin reports a list of subcriteria being fulfilled.
+   - Enabling this option will add test cases that ensure both the presence of the `subcriteria` property and its appropriate type within the JSON payload returned by the validator.

 ### Implement the validate() method
 The `validate()` method must: